energywebfoundation/poa-faucet/README.md

 2. Update config.json `./config.json` (see config.json with placeholders below)
 3. Update `./public/index.html`: Find `<div class="g-recaptcha" data-sitekey="type your reCaptcha plugin secret here"></div>` line and type your reCaptcha plugin secret in `data-sitekey` attribute.
 For more info, [see](https://developers.google.com/recaptcha/docs/verify?hl=ru)
 4. Install dependencies `npm install` from the project's root
 5. Run faucet with `npm start`.
-Sokol POA Network faucet will be launched at `http://localhost:5000`
+EWF Volta faucet will be launched at `http://localhost:5000`

 ### Server config.json (`./config.json`) with placeholders
 ```